Real cost of plastic mold tool and injection molding from China

 Part drawings and specifications should include the following information:

-4. In square inches, the area is covered by the part’s length and width.
+• In square inches, the area covered by the part’s length and width.

-Decide on the number of materials and standard components to be used and calculate costs from the suppliers’ catalogs after answering the questions above.
+After answering the above questions, decide on the number of materials and standard components to be used and calculate costs from the suppliers’ catalogs.

 • the cooling requirements,